cesquivias/cesquivias.github.io/_src/posts/2014-10-13-writing-a-language-in-truffle-part-1.md

 Scoping
 -------

-Truffler has lexical scope.
+Mumbler has lexical scope.
 If you've used any modern dynamic languages like Javascript, Python or Ruby then you know how this works.
 Basically, it means that functions defined within a wrapping function has access to the outer function's variables--even if the inner function is the return value and is not called until some time in the future.

-Truffler doesn't have blocks (the list of statements within `{}` in languages like Java, C, C++).
+Mumbler doesn't have blocks (the list of statements within `{}` in languages like Java, C, C++).
 New scopes are only created within new functions.

 Special Forms
 -------------